 Your teeth have been killing you so you head to the dentist to investigate the pain.
 After your appointment, your dentist gives you the bad news – you have an infected tooth.
 At this point, it’s safe to say you’re not jumping for joy.

-Your dentist will likely give you two treatment options to replace the tooth: a root canal or a dental implant.
+Your dentist will likely give you two treatment options to replace the tooth: a root canal or a dental implants.

 Torn between options to treat your compromised tooth?
 Here’s a quick rundown.